 Boring, but Practical: Miniaturization.
 It doesn't improve weapons, but it makes every ship part including weapons smaller (to keep the numbers easy, it makes the ship "bigger", effectively the same thing), so more can be crammed on the same design.
-Sure, actual bigger hulls have more hitpoints and can hold even more, but they take a lot longer to make too.
+Actual bigger hulls have more hit points and can hold even more, but require more research to perfect and then take a lot longer to make.

-The same is true of defences, life support systems, and sensors.
-Kanvium plating isn't anywhere near as cool as the next generation of railgun, but it's really useful if you want your ship to go through the Drengin fleet rather than bounce off.
+The same is true of defenses, life support systems, and sensors.
+Kanvium plating isn't anywhere near as cool as the next generation of railgun, but it's really useful if you want your ship to tear through the Drengin fleet rather than bounce off.

 The Industrialist political party, which doesn't even merit its own description (it's referred to as "the opposite of the Technologists"), but will make your building one-fifth faster.
 All your building.
 With a solid investment in social production at the Stats screen, your infrastructure gets turbocharged.

 Card-Carrying Villain: The evil races take so much joy in having piles of skulls.
 Especially since, if you're on their side, they will send you messages warning you about how the good races want to stop both you and them torturing people.
 How considerate.

 Centrifugal Gravity: Many of the default Terran ships (in particular the colony ship) have rotating sections.
 The problems with spinning to provide gravity are addressed in the description for Artificial Gravity.

 Character Alignment: An actual game mechanic.
 There is a Karma Meter for every civilization (1 is pure evil, 99 is pure good, 50 is neutral), and picking different sides gives different benefits.